 - Pros & Cons

 A good first impression often starts with a smile.
-Having a smile that you are not comfortable with can not only hinder your ability to leave a lasting impression, but can also limit your self-confidence.
+Having a smile that you are not comfortable with can not only hinder your ability to leave a lasting impression but can also limit your self-confidence.
 According to the American Dental Association, only 52.3% of adults frequent the dentist twice a year, which means that almost half of all American adults do not receive the dental attention they need to maintain a healthy, beautiful smile.

 Perhaps this statistic explains why dental treatments designed to reverse or repair issues are on the rise.
 Common problems such as tooth decay and teeth discoloration are just some of the reasons why people are turning to dental treatments that can help people restore their confidence with a more attractive smile.

 With the many different reasons that people of all ages need dental treatments, it is no surprise that there are a wide variety of treatments available that focus on the teeth and gums.
-Though the techniques and treatments available are widespread and seemingly endless, the procedures focused on in this article represent some of the most popular and effective treatment in cosmetic dentistry today.
+Though the techniques and treatments available are widespread and seemingly endless, the procedures focused on in this article represent some of the most popular and effective treatments in cosmetic dentistry today.

 The first type of dental treatment is teeth straightening, which is a common procedure that has been practiced for decades.
 Crooked teeth can cause more problems for people beyond the aesthetic aspect.
 Misaligned teeth can also push other teeth into uncomfortable positions, causing pain and a progressively more crooked smile.
 Getting braces and a retainer can efficiently straighten your teeth, and are a very popular procedure for adolescents and adults alike—accounting for over 1 million procedures a year.